-The 5G impact on healthcare is still years away, but it promises a disruption so great, healthcare CIOs need to start planning for it now.
+The 5G impact on healthcare is still years away, but it promises a disruption so great, healthcare CIOs need to start for it now.

 5G is the newest wireless network being rolled out in small deployments by carriers like Verizon and AT&T, and, according to analysts, it will be faster and more reliable than 4G LTE.

-Bill Menezes, senior principal analyst at Gartner, said the 5G technology standard supports significantly faster data speeds, lower latency and greater numbers of devices in a coverage area than 4G LTE, the current wireless network.
+Menezes, senior principal analyst at Gartner, said the 5G technology standard supports significantly faster data speeds, lower latency and greater numbers of devices in a coverage than 4G LTE, the current wireless network.
 Yet the 5G impact on healthcare will depend on the application, he said.

 In this Q&A, Menezes details the potential for 5G in healthcare, as well as what areas healthcare CIOs could see potential benefit, including telehealth and medical imaging.

 Why should healthcare CIOs pay attention to 5G?

 Menezes: While service providers are touting advanced use cases such as remote surgery, the real value will depend on the need for high-throughput or low-latency connectivity to devices that have greater utility with a mobile connection than they do with wired.
 Virtual reality applications are one example.
 Additionally, as more healthcare facilities deploy large numbers of IoT endpoints for tracking assets or people, as sensors, for surveillance, et cetera, the ability to enable coverage of this highly dense device population could be another benefit over competing 'best efforts' connectivity technologies such as Wi-Fi or 4G LTE.

 How can healthcare CIOs for the 5G impact on healthcare?